Nightingales (British TV series)

-Nightingales is a British situation comedy set around the antics of three security guards working the night shift.
-It was written by Paul Makin and produced by Alomo Productions for Channel 4 in 1990.

-Plot
+Nightingales is a British television sitcom, produced by Alomo Productions for Channel Four, and first shown between 27 February 1990 and 10 February 1993.
+The series was written by Paul Makin, and follows the surreal antics of three unorthodox security guards (Robert Lindsay, David Threlfall, and James Ellis) who work the night shift in an office block.
+The theme music is "A Nightingale Sang in Berkeley Square", by Eric Maschwitz and Manning Sherwin, whilst the closing theme is sung by Lindsay.

+Overview
-Nightingales revolved around the jobs of three bored nightwatchmen working in a deserted office block, the location of which is never revealed, although exterior shots are of Beneficial House located on Paradise Circus in Birmingham City Centre.

-A typical episode involved both very naturalistic dialogue — and the kind of claustrophobic studio-setting that prevailed in shows such as Steptoe and Son — combined with the surreal.
+Nightingales revolves around the jobs of three bored nightwatchmen working in a deserted office block, the location of which is never revealed in the show, although exterior shots are of Beneficial House located on Paradise Circus within Birmingham City Centre.
+A typical episode involved both very naturalistic dialogue, and the kind of claustrophobic studio-setting that prevailed in shows such as Steptoe and Son, combined with aspects of absurdism and surrealism.
+It combines black humour, theatrical allusions, claustrophobia, and self-awareness.

+Laurence Marks, who co-founded Alomo Productions alongside Maurice Gran, stated that the series was their company's "very first, and probably finest, production".

 Nightingales ran for two series totalling 13 episodes from 27 February 1990 to 10 February 1993.
-The long delay was prompted by Channel 4 executive Seamus Cassidy who was not happy with the proposed scripts for the second series and it was nearly three years before it was given the go-ahead.
-The theme tune was a version of the song "A Nightingale Sang in Berkeley Square" sung by Lindsay.
-Writer Paul Makin went on to write more conventional comedies like Goodnight Sweetheart.
-A US remake (titled "In Security") was piloted but never commissioned.
+The delay was prompted by Channel 4 executive Seamus Cassidy who was not happy with the proposed scripts for the second series, which led to a nearly three-year delay before it was given the go-ahead.
+A United States adaptation starring Trevor Eve was piloted, however it was never released.
+The show has been released on DVD.

+Reception

+The series gained a cult following when it first screened in 1990.
+Nancy Banks-Smith described the series as having a "a limited but violently enthusiastic following".

+The show has been remembered for its surreal humour, which is never explained as being genuine or the result of the character's sleep deprivation.